 There are a few additional things that are worth mentioning.
 I changed the overall character body shape, I was using old vanilla wow Tauren body type when I made the armor but I really like the more upright design of Baine in the Escalation promo art.
 So I retrofit the armor to

 match the new Tauren body type.
 So far I think it looks cool and more imposing.

 Right now I’m experimenting with fur, there are a few techniques I am exploring such as hair poly cards, texture painting, and Nvidia Hair works simulations.
 However, since Warcraft has a certain style to it, this is where I’m facing the most challenge.
 I want to create a bridge between the current in-game warcraft graphics and high-end cinematic visuals.

-Along with the fur experiments, I am also tinkering Allegorithmic program suite.
-While I am used to photoshop/ZBrush painting approach I know substance eventually will provide a faster approach in some types of painting techniques.
+Along with the fur experiments, I am also tinkering with the Allegorithmic program suite.
+While I am used to photoshop and ZBrush painting approach I know substance eventually will provide a faster approach in some types of painting techniques.
 For substance painter, I managed to feel more comfortable after I found out that substance painter does indeed allow to paint UVs that are beyond 0 to1 space by using proper settings.
 Without this, It would be harder to achieve the quality I was looking for.

 By the second day of working with the program, I already explored all the interface and navigated it well.
 I am still a bit clunky on the painting side but since I fully understand the PBR pipeline its just a matter of time till fully get used to it.
 So far it has been a nice overall experience with substance painter.